sbackus/antifa-witches/README.md

 ## PLAYING THE GAME
 Take turns describing scenes.
 The GM describes the fascists conververging and gathering power.
-The Witches describe their lives, rituals and responses to the fascists.
+The Witches describe their lives, conversations, rituals and responses to the fascists.

 ## ACTIONS
 When you act, and the outcome is in doubt, roll a D6.